Exploring coasts as dynamic and changing systems

 Why is fieldwork important?

 Fieldwork makes the study of geography real!
 Students get an opportunity to apply their knowledge and understanding in a real life setting bringing concepts and theories to life.
 Fieldwork also enables students to develop new geographical skills ranging from collecting data to analysing results.
 Planning fieldwork also provides students with an opportunity to take responsibility for their own learning which often improves motivation for learning.
-More information about the importance of fieldwork can be found here.

 How can I investigate that longshore drift is occurring?
 What evidence is there that longshore drift is occurring?

 Measurements of the height of the sand either side of a groyne will indicate if longshore drift is occurring.
 If longshore drift is occurring there will be significantly more sand on one side of the groyne than the other.
 This pattern should be repeated at all the groynes along the beach.
-The method for this fieldwork is described here.

 How would I benefit from carrying out fieldwork?

 The response to this question should be personal to the individual student but answers are most likely to include: kinaesthetic approach is a powerful learning tool, makes geography real, opportunity to learn new skills, opportunity to experience a new area, opportunity to work with others.

 The lesson will start with a whole class discussion about the importance of carrying out fieldwork.
 You will then be given a guidance sheet detailing how you should approach the task of planning a day’s fieldwork to a coastal area.
 You need to read the first two sections of the guidance sheet: Your task and What is my fieldwork about?